 CDP Use Case: Content metering with a subscription paywall

 Consider the use case where the content of your subscription website is free to paying subscribers, and you would like to give non-subscribers a taste of what is in there.
-To implement this you will have to keep track of the pages that visitors see, how many they have already seen and in what timeframe.
+With BlueConic, you can implement this to keep track of the pages visitors see, how many they have already seen, and in what time frame.

 Content Meter listening to the rescue!
-The Content Meter listener is very flexible in metering visitors and can fire events that will trigger dialogues, e.g. to warn or block visitors when they reach configured limits.
+The BlueConic Content Meter Listener is very flexible in metering visitors and can fire events that will trigger dialogues, for example, to warn or block visitors when they reach configured limits.

-"Reset after" provides two options: "Rolling window" of the number of days you specify, or "Calendar Month".
+There are two reset options: "Rolling window" for the number of days you specify, or "Calendar Month."

-Activate the "Throw events once per meter reset" to only get events thrown once until the next reset, as opposed to having them thrown every time they occur.
+Select this option to have events thrown only once until the next reset, as opposed to having them thrown each time they occur.

 Typically, not all content on a website should be metered.
-The include and exclude rules allow you to define which content should and which content shouldn't be increasing the metered view count.
+The include and exclude rules let you define which content should or shouldn't be increasing the metered view count.

 In the example above metered views aren't counted for visitors coming from Google or Facebook.

 Dialogues can display profile property values.
-The Content Meter can store view numbers in profile properties so they can be used in the text of a dialogue, e.g. in a sentence like "You have X free articles left".
+The Content Meter can store view numbers in profile properties so they can be used in the text of a dialogue, for example in the sentence "You have X free articles left."

 Assign the profile properties you want to contain the view metering values.

-The Content Meter will throw specific events so your dialogues can trigger on them.
-Three extra events "Bottom Range", "Middle Range" and "Top Range" will be thrown as well, based on the number of views you set.
+The Content Meter can throw specific events so your dialogues can trigger on them.
+Three extra events "Bottom Range," "Middle Range," and "Top Range" can also be thrown, based on the number of views you set.